pieredp/MyMeal/PrivacyPolicy.md

 **Information Collection and Use**

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to Email, Meals rating.
-The information that I request will be retained on your device and is not collected by me in any way.
+For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to email, meal's rating.
+Your meals rating will be collected and shared with the restaurant owners, in anonymized form, so that it is not assosiated with individual end users and does not include personal information.

 The app does use third party services that may collect information used to identify you.